danhbuidcn/go_fundamental/README.md

 ## Folder Structure

+- [Tour of Go](./tour_of_go/README.md): Introduction to the Go programming language, with modules, exercises, and example programs that you can navigate through and run directly in your browser.
 - [Basic](./basic/README.md): Provides examples and explanations of fundamental Go concepts such as syntax, variables, data types, and control structures.
 - [How to Write Go Code](./how_to_write_go_code/README.md): A guide to writing and organizing Go code, including project structure and coding best practices.
+- [Language specification](./language_specification/README.md): This manual details the Go programming language, focusing on its strong typing, concurrency, and package-based structure.
-- [Effective Go](https://go.dev/doc/code): Provides guidelines and best practices for writing clear, idiomatic Go code, emphasizing that understanding Go's unique properties and conventions is crucial for producing high-quality Go programs.
+- [Effective Go](./effective_go/README.md): Provides guidelines and best practices for writing clear, idiomatic Go code, emphasizing that understanding Go's unique properties and conventions is crucial for producing high-quality Go programs.
 - [Writing Web pplications](./writing_web_applications/README.md): A guide to writing and organizing Go code, including project structure and coding best practices.
 - [Advance](./advance/README.md): Explores advanced Go topics like concurrency, goroutines, channels, performance optimization, and system interactions.
 - [Projects](./projects/README.md): Offers practical examples and step-by-step guides for building complete projects with Go, applying learned concepts to real-world problems.